 Together with Qualtrics, our parent company, we were able to help them create a quick SMS text survey to ask hundreds of facilities if they were open, with follow-up questions around their capability to care for the children of first responders.

-In Delighted, you could easily create a yes-no pulse survey with our thumbs survey template, and reach your customers in whichever channel is best for the moment: email, SMS, or within your app.
+In Delighted, you could easily create a yes-no pulse survey with our thumbs survey template, and reach your customers in whichever channel is best for the moment: email, web, or within your app.

 For more information on how to stay connected tactfully, take a look at our previous posts on improving the customer experience during uncertain times.